antonfirsov/docs/2019/11-Nov/DataFrame/DataFramePreview.md

 DataFrame df = new DataFrame(dateTimes, ints, strings); // This will throw if the columns are of different lengths
 ```

 One of the benefits of using a notebook for data exploration is the interactive REPL.
-We can enter `df` into a new cell to see what data it contains.
+We can enter `df` into a new cell and run it to see what data it contains.
+For the rest of this post, we'll work in a .NET Jupyter environment.
+All the sample code will work in a regular console app as well though.

 ![Array Print](ArrayPrint.PNG)